AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-videos.md

 1. Select a video and click **[!UICONTROL Edit]**.
 2. Click **[!UICONTROL Convert to GIF]** from the quick actions available in the left pane.
-3. Select the appropriate file size based on desired quality.
-Additionally, choose the orientation among landscapce, portrait, or square.
+3. Select the appropriate file size based on the desired quality.
+Additionally, choose the orientation of landscape, portrait, or square.
 4. Drag the handles on the corners of the video to create your desired crop.
 5. Click **[!UICONTROL Apply]**.